Find Affordable College Courses

 About 87% of the students majoring in social work at the school are women while 13% are male.

-Full Social Work at New York University Report
+Read full report on Social Work at New York University

-A rank of #4 on this year’s list means Columbia University in the City of New York is a great place for social work students working on their master’s degree.
+The in-demand master’s degree programs at Columbia University in the City of New York helped the school earn the #4 place on this year’s ranking of the most popular social work schools in New York.
 Columbia is a very large private not-for-profit school located in the large city of New York.

 Women make up 88% of the social work majors at the school.